pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 ```

 The `owner_address` is the address of the account that owns the `Supplier`s staked
-funds, which will be returned to this account when the `Supplier` unstakes and finishes
+funds, which will be transferred to this account's balannce when the `Supplier`
-unbonding.
+unstakes and finishes unbonding.

 For custodial staking, the `owner_address` is the same as the `operator_address`.